typingincolor/reqbot/README.md

 # or in the X-REQBOT-RESPONSE header
 RestClient.get 'http://localhost:8080/andrew/a/path/to/somewhere', 'X-REQBOT-RESPONSE' => r['uuid']
 ```

+* `headers` specifies the headers that will be set on the request response
+* `tags` allows you to take a response to make it easier to find in the UI
+* `body` specifies the response body that will be returned

 ## Magic Headers
 There are three magic headers that reqbot uses when calling a bucket: